slotThe/slotThe.github.io/free-software.md

   `package-vc.el` [here][post:package-vc-install].
   Note that,
-  as of commit [2ce27968][emacs:vc-keyword], this package is not built into Emacs!
+  as of commit [2ce27968][emacs:vc-keyword], this package is now built into Emacs!

 + [query-replace-many]